 This idea may be well intentioned, but it is wide of the mark for the following seven reasons:

 - Luke records that our Saviour was actually conceived in the womb of Mary.
 That is how He became flesh.
 The verb ‘conceived’ in Luke 1:31 is the normal New Testament and Septuagint word for the beginning of a pregnancy.
-The exact same verb is used of John the Baptist’s conception in the very same chapter (Luke 1:24).
-Note carefully Gabriel’s words to Mary; “Thy cousin Elizabeth hath also conceived” (Luke 1:36).
+The exact same verb is used of John the Baptist’s conception in the very same chapter (v24).
+Note carefully Gabriel’s words to Mary; “Thy cousin Elizabeth hath also conceived” (v36).
 So, although Christ’s incarnation in Mary’s womb was miraculous and did not involve a human father, the Scriptures plainly call it a conception.
-For the avoidance of doubt, this means that Mary was no mere incubator.
+For the avoidance of doubt, this means that Mary’s ovum was involved.

-- Genesis 3:15 calls the Lord Jesus “the seed of the woman”.
-The Hebrew word for seed here is zera, a word that carries one of two meanings, depending on context; either ‘seed’ or ‘sperm’ in a literal sense, or ‘descendant’ in a figurative sense.
+- Genesis 3:15 refers to the Lord Jesus the “seed” of the woman.
+The Hebrew word for seed here is zera, a word that carries one of two meanings, depending on context: either ‘seed’ in a literal sense, or ‘descendant’ in a figurative sense.
 Either way, as the “seed of the woman”, Christ must have a genetic connection to Mary.
+Says Robert Gromaki, “How could Jesus be the seed of the woman (Gen 3:15) when the woman did not furnish the egg?
+How could it be said that a virgin conceived (Matt 1:23, cf Luke 1:31)?”

 - In Luke 3:38 the Lord Jesus is said to be “of Adam”.
 As with all others in Luke’s genealogical tree, the Lord is listed as a descendent of Adam, another strong indication of a real physical link.